 The library doesn’t have all of the bells and whistles that FusionCharts has.
 For example, the charts are rendered using HTML Canvas, so there is no interactivity available.

 Not many tools can boast being used by 61 out of the world’s 100 biggest companies.
 HighCharts offers more interactivity than Chart.js and is more mobile-friendly too.

 It’s free for non-commercial use, and deployment licenses start at $390.

 Whichever tool you choose, you’ll need to make sure you know how to get the most out of it.
-You can either learn yourself or find a team that has experience and knows how to visualize big data in an effective way.
+You can either learn yourself or find a team that has the experience and knows how to visualize big data in an effective way.